 - □ Flexible Logistics.
 Direct shipping eliminates the need to stage and configure the PCs at a centralized location, thus accelerating the deployment of the PCs and eliminating costs associated with extra shipping legs. - Minimal User Disruption.
 Deploying a new PC often results in some disruption to the end user as the user waits for the new PC to have the image and the application loaded and then needs to spend time migrating personal settings to the new PC.
 With the Dell solution, this is not the case because the process runs at the speed of the PC's hard drive and is fully automated so that all tasks are completed seamlessly without user intervention. - Minimal Infrastructure.
-Because the DAD solution loads the self-contained automated process in the factory rather than a server- and network-based approach, the customer does not have to invest in deploying additional IT infrastructure to deploy PCs. - Highly Scalable.
-By using the Dell factory to load the deployment container, the offering is highly scalable, so customers don't need to worry about spikes in PC deployment needs. - Minimal Network Impact.
-Loading the deployment container at the Dell factory reduces the impact on the customer's data network, minimizing performance degradation. - Remote and Branch User Support.
+Because the DAD solution loads the self-contained automated process in the factory rather than a server- and network-based approach, the customer does not have to invest in deploying additional IT infrastructure to deploy PCs. - Minimal Network Impact.
+Loading the deployment container at the Dell factory reduces the impact on the customer's data network, minimizing performance degradation. - □ Remote and Branch User Support.
 Factory loading makes it easier for customers to support both remote and branch users.
-In addition, automated processes facilitate PC domain join and other key post-OS configuration steps so that the remote user does not need the technical skills to accomplish these tasks. - △ Support for Last Minute Changes.
+In addition, automated processes facilitate PC domain join and other key post-OS configuration steps so that the remote user does not need the technical skills to accomplish these tasks. - Support for Last Minute Changes.
 Because the deployment container, when activated, has dynamic update capabilities, last minute changes to the image, security updates, applications, or updates to deployment tasks can be incorporated in real time as DAD runs on the new PC. - □ Real Time Exception Management.
 The DAD solution provides customers with the ability to manage exceptions in real time, thus reducing the difficulty in managing these exceptions.
-Should a PC deployment require attention, the DAD local console allows technicians to remotely connect to the PC and fix the problem or handle exceptions if they occur. - □ Reporting.
+Should a PC deployment require attention, the DAD local console allows technicians to remotely connect to the PC and fix the problem or handle exceptions if they occur. - Reporting.
 The DAD solution offers robust reporting based on near-real-time logging that occurs both locally to the PC during the deployment and to a DAD local console hosted inside an organization's firewall.